 - The instance name allows for multiple instances of the same agent or server to run in parallel in an active-active environment.
-If you do not specify an instance name, the default value is set to Primary. - If you purchased additional Perceptive Content agents or services, like inserverFT or inserverMA, you must also start them.
+If you do not specify an instance name, the default value is set to Primary. - If you purchased additional Perceptive Content agents or services you must also start them.
 Each time you log on, you must set your environment variables, as shown in the previous step, before you execute startup commands like 'pwd'/inserver.